-Adult survival rate ranged from 0.33 [0.29; 0.37] to 1.01 [0.89; 1.14].
-No estimates were significantly outside the range of a survival rates defined without immigration [0; 1].
-No trend in adult survival rate was recorded in any of the two populations, although two main differences could be observed.
-The GB population had the lowest values of adult survival rate, and even if there were significant difference among years for both populations, the variability for the GB population was slightly lower.
+Adult survival rate derived from the model ranged from 0.33 [0.29; 0.37] to 1 [0.89; 1].
+None estimates was significantly outside the range of a survival rates defined without immigration [0; 1].
+No trend in adult survival rate could be evidenced in any of the two populations, but patterns differed: survival in GB was both lower and displayed a weaker inter-annual variability than in FR.

-Recruitment rate ranges from 0.09 [0.04; 0.13] to 0.75 [0.63; 0.87].
-All estimates were above 0, meaning there was no senseless estimation.
-The maximum recruitment rate being 0.68 [0.36; 0.78] (see Section 3.3), no estimates were significantly outside the range of recruitment rates defined without immigration [0; 0.78].
-Similarly to the immature proportion, no trend was observed for the GB population, but recruitment rate decreased for the FR population even if it was more noisy than for the immature proportion.
-As for survival rate, the GB population had low values of recruitment rate, and even if significant differences were observed among years for both populations, the variability for the GB population was far lower than for the FR population.
+Recruitment rate (median numbers of recruit per breeder) ranged from 0.09 [0.04; 0.13] to 0.75 [0.63; 0.87].
+All estimates were above 0, that is not incompatible with reality.
+Moreover, the maximum median recruitment rate was 0.68 [0.36; 0.78] (see Section 3.3), and estimates were significantly outside the range of recruitment rates defined without immigration [0; 0.78].
+No trend was observed for the GB population, but recruitment rate decreased for the FR population, although the pattern was noisier than for the immature proportions.
+Like for survival, the GB population had lower values of recruitment rate with weaker variability than the FR one.

-The lower variability of both vital rates for the GB population explained its steady population growth over the considered time series compared to the FR one (Figure 2.1).
-In the FR population, the range of recruitment rates (min/max difference: 0.66) was higher than the range of survival rates (min/max difference: 0.58).
+Lower values and weaker variability of both adult survival and recruitment rates estimated in GB than in FR likely explained the differing trajectories of the two Ruddy duck populations (sharp and constant decline for the former vs slow and variable decline ofr the last, Figure 2.1).
+In the FR population, the range in recruitment rates (min/max difference: 0.66) was higher than the range of survival rates (min/max difference: 0.58).
 Conversely, the range of survival rates (min/max difference: 0.46) in the GB population was far higher than the range of recruitment rate (min/max difference: 0.08).
-This reflected that the variability of the population growth rate for the FR population was mostly driven by recruitment rate whereas the main source of variability was the adult survival for the GB population.
+This suggests that the variability of population growth rate was mostly driven by recruitment in France whereas it was mainly driven by changes in adult survival in Great Britain.

-3.2 Likelihood of year-to-year variability in vital rates
+3.2 Examining the reliability of the estimates

-From the five years available in the GB population, proportions of immatures that were estimated from the count-based method were positively correlated to estimates from removal data (Figure 3.2).
-The hypothesis that the proportion of female-like individuals in the wintering populations reflected the age structure of these populations was then supported by this result.
-This correlation was even stronger when considering vital rates (Figure 3.2).
-This stronger correlation was expected since the two methods estimating these vital rates had a component in common, the growth rate of the population (see Equation (2.3)).

-It was noticeable that a 1:1 correlation was never obtained.
-Proportion of immatures was lower in counts than in removals.
-This result was not surprising because immature individuals were expected to be more vulnerable to culling than adults and might then be over represented in removal data.
-As a consequence, the correlation coefficients for both vital rates also differed from 1.
-This difference between the two approaches did not question the previous validation of the ability of the count method to track the interannual variability of the vital rates.
+In Great Britain, proportions of immatures derived from the count-based method were positively correlated to those observed in culled individuals (Figure 3.2).
+Therefore, this result support the hypothesis that the proportion of female-like individuals in the wintering populations is efficient for assessing age structure and hence reproductive output.
+The correlation between was even stronger when considering vital rates (Figure 3.2), but this was expected because the two methods estimating these vital rates had share a component (the growth rate of the population, see Equation 2.3).
+Interestingly, the correlation never reached the value of 1, with proportion of immatures derived from counts being always lower than those observed in culled individuals.
+The discrepancy between these two estimates is due to the fact that immature are probably more vulnerable to culling than adults and might then be over-represented in culling samples.
+As a consequence, the correlation coefficients for both vital rates also differed.
+However, the differences between the two approaches do not question the ability of the count method to track the interannual variability of the vital rates.

-Figure 3.2: Comparison of the parameter estimates between the count-based method and removal-based method; only five years for the GB population were available; bars define the 95% confidence intervals; the red arrow indicates the average difference between the two methods
+Figure 3.2: Relationship between parameter estimates derived from counts and those obtained from culling (hunting bags).
+Only five years were available for the GB population.
+Bars represent 95% confidence intervals and the red arrow indicates the direction and average differences between the two methods.

-3.3 Response of vital rates to culling strategies
+3.3 Assessing the demographic response to culling strategies